 Mississippi River Basin Healthy Watershed Initiative (MRBI): Through the Mississippi River Basin Healthy Watersheds Initiative (MRBI) the Natural Resources Conservation Service (NRCS) and our partners work with producers and landowners to implement voluntary conservation practices that improve water quality, restore wetlands, enhance wildlife habitat and sustain agricultural profitability in selected focus watersheds in the Mississippi River Basin.
-The Kentucky MRBI Focus Watershed for 2015 is the Red River Watershed which takes in parts of Logan, Simpson and Todd Counties.
-Core and supporting practices offered through MRBI have been established in a partnership effort with the Ky Division of Conservation based on the natural resources being targeted.
+The Kentucky MRBI projects for 2016 are the Red River Watershed in parts of Logan, Simpson, and Todd Counties; the Southeast Lower Green River Watershed in parts of Henderson, Daviess, McLean, Hopkins, and Webster Counties; the Central Lower Green River Watershed in parts of Daviess, McLean, Hopkins, Webster and Henderson Counties; and the Upper Buck Creek Watershed in parts of Lincoln, Rockcastle and Pulaski Counties.
+The Red River project is a continuation of an existing MRBI project while the Southeast Lower Green and Central Lower Green projects are high-priority watershed projects that build on previous MRBI work done in the area.
+The Upper Buck Creek project is new for 2016, but focuses on extending efforts to control erosion and water quality issues in impaired areas along Buck Creek which empties into Lake Cumberland.
+Core and supporting practices offered through MRBI have been established in a partnership effort with the Kentucky Division of Conservation based on the natural resources being targeted.
 These core and supporting practices eligible for MRBI are included in the Kentucky EQIP Guidance Document.
-2015 MRBI Red River Screening Sheet (PDF, 47.8 KB), 2015 MRBI Field Ranking Sheet (PDF, 128.1 KB)

 Organic Initiative: NRCS helps certified organic growers and producers working to achieve organic certification install conservation practices for organic production.
-Organic payment rates have been established for qualifying practices and are included in the fiscal year 2015 EQIP Payment Schedule.
-2015 Organic Initiative Ranking Sheet (PDF, 178.2 KB)
+Organic payment rates have been established for qualifying practices and are included in the fiscal year EQIP Payment Schedule.
+Click on the following link for a copy of the Organic Initiative Ranking Sheet (PDF, 178.2 KB).

-Seasonal High Tunnel Initiative: NRCS helps producers plan and implement high tunnels, which are, steel-framed, polyethylene-covered structures that extend growing seasons in an environmentally safe manner.
+High Tunnel System Initiative: NRCS helps producers plan and implement high tunnels, which are, steel-framed, polyethylene-covered structures that extend growing seasons in an environmentally safe manner.
 High tunnel benefits include better plant and soil quality, fewer nutrients and pesticides in the environment, and better air quality due to fewer vehicles being needed to transport crops.
-More than 500 high tunnels were planned for implementation in Kentucky through this Initiative since 2012.
-Please view the link to our Seasonal High Tunnel Brochure below for more information.
-Seasonal High Tunnel Brochure, 2015 Seasonal High Tunnel Screening Sheet (PDF, 646.5 KB), 2015 Seasonal High Tunnel Ranking Sheet (PDF, 117.2 KB)
+More than 650 high tunnels were planned for implementation in Kentucky through this Initiative since 2012.

 Kentucky EQIP Funding Pools and Ranking Documents